awslabs/visual-asset-management-system/DeveloperGuide.md

 ## SageMaker (Container) pipeline

-SageMaker pipelines in VAMS provide a way to containerize your pipeline code.
+SageMaker pipelines in VAMS provide a way to containerize your VAMS pipeline code.
 This containerization is achieved in two steps

 When you create a sagemaker pipeline